 The Illinois Department of Insurance ("the Department") continues its efforts to strengthen the process for reviewing health insurance premium increases and improve the transparency of rate increase information so that consumers can easily find, understand and comment on proposed rate hikes.
-Substantial progress has been made by the Department in implementing the rate review enhancements proposed in its application for the Health Insurance Premium Review Cycle I Grant ("the Grant") during the fifth quarter of the Grant period.
+Substantial progress has been made by the Department in implementing the rate review enhancements proposed in its application for the Health Insurance Premium Review Cycle I Grant ("the Grant") during the seventh quarter of the Grant period.
 The Department is utilizing the Grant to develop the infrastructure required for an effective rate review process, including new tools and procedures to collect, analyze, and publish premium information in order to inform consumers and State policymakers.
-Specifically, the Department is increasing actuarial and insurance analyst staffing and investing in technology necessary for enhanced collection and analysis of premium data; developing protocols for the collection, analysis, and publication of premium rates; and seeking legislative authority to modify or deny requests for unreasonable premium rates or rate increases.
+Specifically, the Department is investing in technology necessary for enhanced collection and analysis of premium data; developing protocols for the collection, analysis, and publication of premium rates or rate increases.
 The goals of the Department's Premium Review Program are (1) to provide a thorough review of premium rates and (2) significantly enhance consumer protections, including effective engagement and education of the public and policymakers on the issue of health insurance premium rates.

-Among the many important milestones achieved during the fifth quarter was the utilization of a process for reviewing rate filings, initiated during the fourth quarter.
-This was made possible by the execution of a contract for actuarial services with an actuarial consulting firm in the fourth quarter.
+Among the many important milestones achieved during the sixth and seventh quarters was the utilization of a process for reviewing rate filings, initiated during the fourth quarter.
+The contract for actuarial services with an actuarial consulting firm, executed in the fourth quarter was renewed for another year.